 Fast Project Launch

-The planning stage is shorter than a fixed price project as the project’s specifications don’t need to be as detailed, meaning that you can start the work on app development earlier.
+The planning stage is shorter than in a fixed price project as the project’s specifications don’t need to be as detailed, meaning that you can start the work on app development earlier.

 More Control over the Project

-You’ll be involved in all the development phases, including sprints, iterations, and meetings where you can discuss the progress and decide the next steps.
+You’ll be involved in all the development phases, including sprints, iterations, and meetings where you can discuss the progress and decide on the next steps.